WellthCare

 Employers and benefits advisors have a few levers to pull:

-- Wellness and preventive health programs - While not a direct fix, programs like WellthCare™ that incentivize preventive health behaviors can delay or reduce the need for costly long-term care later in life, aligning with the "Health-to-Wealth" operating system philosophy.
+3. Wellness and preventive health programs — While not a direct fix, programs like WellthCare™ that incentivize preventive health behaviors can delay or reduce the need for costly long-term care later in life, aligning with the "Health-to-Wealth" operating system philosophy.
+WellthCare, the first Health-to-Wealth Benefit System, turns this philosophy into action by rewarding preventive health actions with store dollars and automatic retirement contributions, at zero net cost to employers.

 The Bottom Line for Benefits Leaders

-If you're an HR executive or broker evaluating a benefits ecosystem, recognize that long-term care coverage is a separate product-not part of standard health benefits.
-The most innovative employers are now thinking beyond traditional medical and pharmacy plans to include financial wellness and protection against longevity risks.
+If you're an HR executive or broker evaluating a benefits ecosystem, recognize that long-term care coverage is a separate product — not part of standard health benefits.
+The best employers are already looking beyond standard medical and pharmacy plans — they're adding financial wellness and longevity protection to the mix.
 In the emerging "Health-to-Wealth" category, systems like WellthCare that automatically build pension contributions and reward preventive behavior are a step in the right direction, but they don't replace the need for dedicated long-term care planning.

 For employees, the takeaway is clear: don't assume your employer's health plan covers long-term care.
 Review your benefits booklet, talk to a benefits advisor, and consider supplemental insurance or personal savings strategies to protect yourself and your family.